Pontiac Firebird: First generation (1967–1969)

 Chevrolet 230 CID inline-six, it was fitted with a one-barrel Rochester carburetor and rated at 165 hp.
 The "Sprint" model six came with a four-barrel carburetor, developing 215 hp.
 Most buyers opted for one of three V8s: the 326 CID with a two-barrel carburetor producing 250 hp; the four-barrel "HO" (high output) 326, producing 285 hp; or the 325 hp 400 CID from the GTO.
 All 1967–1968 400 CI engines had throttle restrictors that blocked the carburetors' secondaries from fully opening.
 A "Ram Air" option was also available, providing functional hood scoops, higher flow heads with stronger valve springs, and a hotter camshaft.
 Power for the Ram Air package was the same as the conventional 400 HO, but peaked at 5,200 rpm.

-The 230 CID engines were subsequently enlarged for 1968 to 250 cubic inches(4.1 liters), the base version developing an increased 175 hp using a one-barrel carburetor, and the high-output Sprint version the same 215 hp with a four-barrel carburetor.
+The 230 CID engines were subsequently enlarged for 1968 to 250 cubic inches (4.1 liters), the base version developing an increased 175 hp using a one-barrel carburetor, and the high-output Sprint version the same 215 hp with a four-barrel carburetor.
 Also for the 1968 model, the 326 CID engine was replaced by the Pontiac 350 CID V8, which actually displaced 354 CID, and produced 265 hp with a two-barrel carburetor.
-An HO version of the 350 CID with a revised cam was also offered starting in that year, which developed 320 hp.
+An HO version of the 350 CID with a revised cam was also offered to start in that year, which developed 320 hp.
 The power output of the other engines was increased marginally.

 There was an additional Ram Air IV option for the 400 CID V8 engines during 1969, complementing the Ram Air 400(now often colloquially but incorrectly called the "Ram Air III," a name never used by Pontiac).
 The Ram Air IV was rated at 345 hp at 5000 rpm and 430 lbft of torque at 3400 rpm; and 335 hp respectively.
 The 350 CID HO engine was revised again with a different cam and cylinder heads resulting in 325 hp.
-During 1969 a special 303 CID engine was designed for Sports Car Club of America (SCCA) road racing applications that was not available in production cars.
+During 1969 a special 303 CID engine was designed for Sports Car Club of America (SCCA) road racing applications that were not available in production cars.

 Modifications for 1968 included the addition of federally-mandated side marker lights: for the front of the car, the turn signals were made larger and extended to wrap around the front edges of the car, and on the rear, the Pontiac (V-shaped) Arrowhead logo was added to each side.
-The front door vent-windows were replaced with a single pane of glass and Astro Ventilation, a fresh-air-inlet system.
+The front door vent-windows was replaced with a single pane of glass and Astro Ventilation, a fresh-air-inlet system.
 The 1969 model received a major facelift with a new front-end design but unlike the GTO, it did not have the Endura bumper.
 The instrument panel and steering wheel were revised.
 The ignition switch was moved from the dashboard to the steering column with the introduction of GM's new locking ignition switch/steering wheel.